The concept of search intent has been around for almost two decades now, but it was largely ignored for a long time.

-When we type a keyword into Google we’re either looking to “go” somewhere, “know” something, or “do” something.
+Typically, when we input a keyword into Google, we aim to “go” somewhere, “know” something, or “do” something.

-So, the three types of searches queries are:
+Thus, the three main types of search queries are:

 - Navigational (go)